-- Consider artificial nail caps.
+- Considering artificial nail caps.

 - The US Centers for Disease Control and Prevention does not list declawing as a means of preventing disease in either healthy or immunocompromised individuals.

 This statement does not apply to claw removal when medically necessary to treat conditions such as tumors or chronic infections.
-If declawing is performed, the procedure must follow current best practices for amputation, including multimodal pain control before, during, and for an appropriate length of time after the surgery.
+If declawing is performed, the procedure must follow current best practices for amputation, including multimodal pain control before, during, and after for an appropriate length of time after surgery.